 MASSACHUSETTS ENERGY FACILITIES SITING BOARD (EFSB)

-For an electric transmission line project, such as this project, the Massachusetts Energy Facilities Siting Board (EFSB) Petition Filing is part of the siting regulatory review process, as defined by Massachusetts state statutes.
+The EFSB Petition Filing is part of the siting regulatory review process for an electric transmission line project.
 On December 17, 2019, Eversource received approval from the EFSB to construct the Sudbury to Hudson Reliability Project.
 The Massachusetts Supreme Judicial Court upheld the decision on June 25, 2021.

 The EFSB's docket is available for viewing in the organization’s file room